extrasalt/extrasalt.github.io/resume/resume.md

 June 2017 - Feb 2019
 Indix was product intelligence platform offering services like product categorization, brand identification, standardized attribute extraction and product clustering for over two billion products.

-#### Ingestion

-- Part of the Ingestion team crawling 20 million pages/day.
-- Worked extensively in Scala on JVM, Hadoop (Scalding), Kafka & Kafka streams.
+My team built and maintained a distributed crawler-parser was responsible for processing 20 million pages per day.
+The team had a very strong Devops culture with a strong emphasis on CI/CD.

+My responsibility was to ensure critical sites stayed crawlable.
+I worked extensively in Scala and Kafka to add several improvements to the crawl-parse system including:

-- Built crawling infrastructure to fetch product information that spans multiple pages.
-Using puppeteer for this would have been detrimental to the crawl rate and would have also been very expensive.
+- Ability to fetch product information spanning multiple pages
-- Built an on-demand crawling infrastructure to find the pricing information of products across multiple e-commerce sites, parallelly.
+- On-demand crawling infrastructure to find products across multiple sites, parallelly.

-- Built a controlled environment to test seeders and parsers.
-- Improved the success rate of proxy-manager
-- Worked on normalizing urls in order to de-duplicate them

-#### Search

-- Built a search cache API that returns the results in an order dictated by an external system.
-- Built a search alias lookup for colloquial words.

-#### Internal tooling

-- Also responsible for maintenance and new features on several auxillary apps with a diverse stack that includes: Scala, dropwizard, Node.js on the backend and React.js in the frontend
-- Also responsible for the uptime of these apps on Mesos-Marathon.
+- Increasing proxy effeciency
+- Built several services with modern application frameworks on Scala and Node.js with a ReactJS frontend.

+I worked with product managers and also directly with the customers on feature requests and to understand pain points and fixed them.
+I also worked across teams to deliver many of these features.

 # Formal Education

 ### Anna University

-Bachelor of Engingeering, Computer Science | 2013 - 2017
+Bachelor of Engineering, Computer Science | 2013 - 2017

 # OSS